noemimontobbio/msprog/README.md

 detailed tutorial providing examples and best-practice tips is available as a [package vignette](#vignette): *Analysing disability course in MS*.

-The outcome computation can be run locally in R (see installation instructions below), or online via a user-friendly [web application](https://msprog.shinyapps.io/msprog/).
+The computation can be run locally in R (see installation instructions below), or online via a user-friendly [web application](https://msprog.shinyapps.io/msprog/).

 **If you use this package in your work, please cite it [as